pol-33/TEB/mapper-memory/DOCUMENTATION.md

 - the max-level configuration dropped to roughly `0.78 GiB`,
 - but runtime also became dramatically slower.

+For full single-thread end-to-end mapping, the practical expectation can be very high even on modern machines.
+In our observed runs:

+- level `5` was around 13 hours on a MacBook Air M2,
+- and around 6 hours on MN5.

 So `L5` is the right default for memory-first benchmarking, not for throughput-first runs.

 ## 10. Exact and Inexact Search